Updates & News

 Burro races are a long tradition in the mining community.
 Locally, Randsburg, Lone Pine, Death Valley, and Beatty have had burro races as far back as 1897.
 There were even 2.5 day 42 mile races from Apple Valley to Big Bear.
 Pack burro racing in the current format has been a tradition since 1949 where runners on foot race long distances with a pack burro as a team (one burro with each runner), guiding them with only a halter, lead rope, voice, and their bond as a team.

 Not everyone can own or borrow burro, so this run allows anyone to compete.
 Run, hike, crawl, with or without a burro.
-This event offers an introductory experience and we hope it is the first of many new pack burro races in California.
+This event offers an introductory experience and we hope it is just one of many new pack burro races in California.

 There are 3 distances, a 26.2 mile trail marathon, a 17.5 mile, and an Introductory 10 mile distance.
 Distances are approximate, as it is the terrain that really matters.
 All are open to burro/runner teams, or runners without burros competing in separate categories on the same course.
 There is a slightly staggered start with burros starting first.